jdelles/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - James Delles

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on April 27, 2021.

+I intend to work through The Odin Project - JavaScript path. https://www.theodinproject.com/

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+- Registered for an account
+- Connected to GitHub

+- Foundations: How This Course Will Work
+- Foundations: Introduction to Web Development
+- Foundations: Motivation and Mindset

 ### R1D2